-CONTINUOUS REPORTING

-Reporting Reporting Level Reporting Due Date
+CONTINUOUS REPORTING Reporting Section Reporting Frequency Level Reporting Period Due Date MA4.

-MA4.
 Performance and Quality Improvement Annually Contract Two years By the end of the sixth month following the last day of the reporting period

-A. Data element definitions - details for each data element reported to CMS and the state, including examples, calculation methods, and how various data elements are associated.
+A. Data Element Definitions - details for each data element reported to CMS and the state, including examples, calculation methods, and how various data elements are associated.

-Element Letter Element Name Definition Allowable Values A. Total number of members who were continuously enrolled in the MMP during the current two-year reporting period who had at least one outpatient visit or telephonic evaluation during the current two-year reporting period.
-Total number of members who were continuously enrolled in the MMP between January 1 of the first year and December 31 of the second year in the current two-year reporting period who had at least one outpatient visit or telephonic evaluation during the current two-year reporting period.
+Element Letter Element Name Definition Allowable Values A. Total number of members who were continuously enrolled in the MMP during the current two-year reporting period who had at least one outpatient visit, telephonic evaluation, or e-visit or virtual check-in during the current two-year reporting period.
+Total number of members who were continuously enrolled in the MMP between January 1 of the first year and December 31 of the second year in the current two-year reporting period who had at least one outpatient visit, telephonic evaluation, or e-visit or virtual check-in during the current two-year reporting period.
 Field Type: Numeric B. Total number of members sampled that met inclusion criteria.
 Of the total reported in A, the number of members sampled that met inclusion criteria.
 Field type: Numeric Note: Is a subset of A.